Install Nginx PageSpeed Module on Ubuntu 20.04/18.04 Server

-Step 1: Install the Latest Version of Nginx on Ubuntu
+Step 1: Install Nginx Web Server on Ubuntu

 PageSpeed integrates with Nginx as a dynamic module, which allows you to compile source code of individual modules without compiling Nginx itself.